6 Menstrual Cups For Heavy Flow (2024)

 Let’s jump right in!

-The Venus Cup comes in two sizes (small or large), and the company offers a very affordable Starter pack that contains both menstrual cup sizes.
+The Venus Cup comes in two sizes (small or large) and there is a very affordable Starter pack offer that contains both menstrual cup sizes.

 This is because our cervix moves throughout our cycle, so it is possible that you feel more comfortable with a different size during certain days of your period.